troglobit/finit/README.md

 Building
 --------

-Finit comes with a lightweight configure script to control which features to enable an plugins to build.
-Below are a few of the main switches to configure:
+Finit comes with a traditional configure script to control features and optional plugins to enable.
+Below are a few of the main switches to
+configure:

 * `--prefix=`: Base prefix path for all files, except `--sbindir` and `--sysconfdir`.
 Used in concert with the `DESTDIR` variable.